FullstackGJJ/domain-design-resources/README.md

-# scientific-domain-design-resources
+# scientific-expert-design-resources

-I created this as a resource to hold my thoughts, observations and experiences with focusing on capturing domain into a machine rather than think about programming specific ideas or patterns.
+I created this as a resource to hold my thoughts, observations and experiences with focusing on capturing domain expert into a machine rather than think about programming specific ideas or patterns.
 I believe that premature abstraction and optimizations are the greatest evils in programming and are a waste of time.
-In contrast to over-engineering with premature abstraction, capturing your domain to represent accurately in code and thinking of experiments and tests that validate your code/programs are never a waste of time.
+In contrast to over-engineering with premature abstraction, capturing your domain or system expert to represent accurately in code and thinking of experiments and tests that validate your code/programs are never a waste of time.

 # Functional programming structure